JuliaLang/www.julialang.org/downloads/index.md

 Once installed `julia` will be available via the command line interface.

-This recommended installation method is via the [Juliaup](https://github.com/JuliaLang/juliaup) installation manager, which will automatically install julia and help keep it up to date.
+This will install the [Juliaup](https://github.com/JuliaLang/juliaup) installation manager, which will automatically install julia and help keep it up to date.
 The command `juliaup` is also installed.
 To install different julia versions see `juliaup --help`.

 ---